wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/3-set-up-collaboration-manager.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of Choose a booking calendar with Loan Business selected.](../media/calendar.png)](../media/calendar.png#lightbox)

-1. In the **Configure booking page** section select **</>Embed** and copy only the alias from the URL.
-Record this value somewhere safe so that we can leverage it in a future step.
+1. In the **Configure booking page** section, select **</>Embed** and copy only the alias from the URL.
+Record this value somewhere safe so that you can use it in a future step.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the URL with the calendar parameter highlighted.](../media/parameter.png)](../media/parameter.png#lightbox)

 ## Task 5: Provide the settings to Collaboration Manager for Loans

 Now that you have the Group ID and the Bookings business ID, you can set them as values within the Collaboration Toolkit settings.

 1. Open [https://make.powerapps.com/](https://make.powerapps.com/?azure-portal=true).